Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 Eligibility Requirements for Classic Car Insurance

 Not every old car qualifies for a classic car policy.
-Insurers set specific criteria around vehicle age, usage, storage, and driver qualifications to make sure the policy is appropriate.
+Insurers set specific criteria around vehicle age, usage, storage, and driver qualifications to confirm the policy is appropriate.

 Vehicle Age